 WE COMMUNICATE via our Google Groups forum/email list and/or our Tippecanoe Homebrewers’ Circle Facebook page.
 Request addition to the Google email list by sending a message with a little info about yourself to

 If you are logged into a Google account, you can head toward that Google forum/ email list and “apply for membership.

 WE HAVE monthly meetings and some other events. (see below)

-Most months we have a meeting on the second Tuesday, 6 – 8 pm, in the upstairs at Lafayette Brewing Co.
+Most months we have a meeting on the second Monday of the month, 6 – 8 pm, in the upstairs at Lafayette Brewing Co.
 We share homebrews and discuss them, and here are often announcements about upcoming events and competitions.
 Sometimes there’s an short educational presentation.
 Themes range from style focused samplings (e.g. IPA night), to club competitions (e.g. Strong Ale competition), and short educational topics (e.g. How to make healthy yeast).

 Bring homebrew to meetings if you have homebrew, or just join us.
 If you’ve never brewed before or don’t have any beer bottles don’t worry about it.
 Come anyway!
 If you’ve never been upstairs at LBC the doorway is along the front left wall.
 Please do not bring commercial beer into LBC; that’s something that requires another level of getting okayed due to IN laws.

-Events such as brew days at individuals’ homes, the annual “Callout” brew day at People’s Brewing Company in the fall, “Winter Warmer” at LBC, and BREWERY TOURS (!!) happen often enough to keep us busy and entertained.
+Events such as brew days at individuals’ homes, the annual “Callout” brew day at People’s Brewing Company in the fall, “Winter Warmer” at LBC, TAP for TAF, Beers Across the Wabash, and BREWERY TOURS (!!) happen often enough to keep us busy and entertained.